Sign in →

 Collection Instructions:

-1. Place entire contact lens in a sterile container with 1 mL sterile saline, viral transport media, or minimal essential media (MEM).
+1. Place entire contact lens in a sterile container with 1 mL sterile saline, viral transport media, or MEM.

 2. Right and left lenses must be submitted individually using multiple sterile containers or in the original contact lens case.
-Multiple orders must be created.
+A separate order must be created for each lens being tested.

 3. Indicate Right or Left in the specimen source.